MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 This is caused by a localization error for the Conversations component.
 You can resolve the issue by updating your browser locale to en-US.

 **Conversations button disappears in Teams Web UI** There's an issue that causes the Conversations button to intermittently disappear when viewing a record in the Teams Web UI.
-You can follow this workaround to reload the button when the “App high density page header” setting is turned off:,
+You can follow this workaround to reload the button when the “App high density page header” setting is turned off:

  1. Go back to the list view that shows all the records for the entity.